tezov/plugin_projet/README.md

 ## How to try the demo
 - Uncomment // include (":demo_app", ":demo_lib") in setting.gradle.kts
 - Comment includeBuild("plugin_project") in setting.gradle.kts
-- Uncomment classpath("com.tezov:plugin_project:1.0.1-8.0.2") in setting.gradle.kts
+- Uncomment classpath("com.tezov:plugin_project:?version?") in setting.gradle.kts
 - Uncomment all in build.gradle.kts of root project